Export Access data to see record updates (Database Compare)

 Understanding the results

-We'll zoom in on the results of our simple example, where a record for "California City" was added, and Fresno's temperature changed.
+Here's what the results show for the simple example, where a record for "California City" was added and Fresno's temperature changed.

-In the right pane, which shows the data from the updated database, row 4 now contains California City and its temperature, which was inserted in the Access table.
-The entire row is highlighted in green.
-And Fresno's temperature, in row 5, column B, is also highlighted in green, because it was changed from 107 to 111.
+In the right pane, which shows data from the updated database, row 4 now contains California City and its temperature.
+The entire row is highlighted in green because it was added to the Access table.
+Fresno's temperature in row 5, column B, is also highlighted in green because it changed from 107 to 111.